nim-lang/Nim/doc/docgen.rst

 .. code:: nim
    :file: docgen_sample.nim

-All the below commands save their output to ``htmldocs`` directory relatieve to the directory of file;
+All the below commands save their output to ``htmldocs`` directory relative to the directory of file;
 hence the output for this sample will be in ``doc/htmldocs``.